Phosphatidylserine: Benefits, Dosage, and What the Research Actually Shows

 What is the correct Phosphatidylserine dosage?

 The evidence-based dose for cognitive enhancement is 300mg daily, taken with a meal containing dietary fat for optimal fat-soluble absorption.
 This is the dose used across the clinical trials that informed the FDA qualified health claim and the Crook et al. multicenter trial demonstrating significant memory improvements.
-Users targeting cortisol modulation as a primary objective may benefit from 400mg daily.
+Users targeting cortisol modulation as a primary objective may benefit from 400mg daily — the dose used in the mental stress cognitive research.
 Do not exceed 800mg daily without medical supervision.
 PS does not require cycling and benefits from consistent daily use without breaks.

 How long does Phosphatidylserine take to work?